 In this paper, we seek to unpack the variation in Medicaid spending across states using a novel empirical strategy.
 We leverage data describing demographics, fiscal spending, and mortality for the universe of Medicaid enrollees linked to similar data for the universe of Medicare enrollees.
 We use this data to allow us to compare fiscal spending and health effects of each state’s Medicaid program relative to a single, homogeneous alternative program: Medicare.
 By comparing each state’s Medicaid program to Medicare, we can effectively compare each state’s Medicaid program to each other state’s Medicaid program, allowing us to assess the extent to which program factors influence the variation in observed Medicaid spending across states.

-Using mortality registers and administrative data on incomes and population, we develop new evidence on the magnitudes and sources of life expectancy inequality in Hungary.
-We document considerable inequality across geographies and income groups, and show that inequality has increased between 1991-2016.
+Using mortality registers and administrative data on income and population, we develop new evidence on the magnitude of life expectancy inequality in Hungary and the scope for health policy in mitigating this.
+We document considerable inequalities in life expectancy at age 45 across settlement-level income groups, and show that these inequalities have increased between 1991–96 and 2011–16 for both men and women.
 We show that avoidable deaths play a large role in life expectancy inequality.
-Income-related geographic inequalities in health behaviors, access to care, and healthcare use are all strongly correlated with the inequality in life expectancy.
+Income-related inequalities in health behaviours, access to care, and healthcare use are all closely linked to the inequality in life expectancy.

 We use high-frequency Google search data, combined with data on the announcement dates of non-pharmaceutical interventions (NPIs) during the COVID-19 pandemic in U.S. states, to disentangle the short-run direct impacts of multiple different state-level NPIs in an event study framework.
 Exploiting differential timing in the announcements of restaurant and bar limitations, non-essential business closures, stay-at-home orders, large-gatherings bans, school closures, and emergency declarations, we leverage the high-frequency search data to separately identify the effects of multiple NPIs that were introduced around the same time.
 We then describe a set of assumptions under which proxy outcomes can be used to estimate a causal parameter of interest when data on the outcome of interest are limited.
 Using this method, we quantify the share of overall growth in unemployment during the COVID-19 pandemic that was directly due to each of these state-level NPIs.
 We find that between March 14 and 28, restaurant and bar limitations and non-essential business closures can explain 6.0% and 6.4% of UI claims respectively, while the other NPIs did not directly increase own-state UI claims.
 This suggests that most of the short-run increase in UI claims during the pandemic was likely due to other factors, including declines in consumer demand, local policies, and policies implemented by private firms and institutions.